 4. Cruelty and adultery is impossible to prove/Men don’t get divorce in India

 There is nothing further than the truth.
 Cruelty and adultery can be proved by the same kind of evidences which are used to prove dowry harassment.
 Moreover, one has to understand that in civil cases the proof required is that of preponderance of probability vis-à-vis strict proof required in criminal cases.
 This ‘divorce always favors the woman’ mentality needs to go.

 5. Men should strive for ZERO Settlement

-Often when a divorce case is fought, people are saddled with a dilemma in mediation.
+Often, when a divorce case is fought, people are saddled with a dilemma in mediation.
 To settle the case and get a faster divorce.
-Here men are often prodded to go for a ZERO Settlement or pay ZERO alimony/maintenance.
-Sometimes that becomes a stumbling block in getting divorce.
+Here men are often prodded to go for a ZERO settlement or pay ZERO alimony/maintenance.
+Sometimes, that becomes a stumbling block in getting a divorce for men.